 Since food in Hong Kong is largely affordable, it follows that eating out in the city-state is also fairly reasonable.
 As in most Asian cities, Hong Kong has a strong street food culture, which can be cheap and tasty.
 Expats looking for the finer things will have plenty of options, but these will come at a higher price.

-Art lovers and history buffs will be delighted to find that some museums, galleries and festivals, such as the M+ Museum and the Collectible Art Fair, offer free entry during certain times of the year.
-There are also plenty of low-cost or free green spaces, such as Hong Kong Park and hiking, as well as cycling trails that expats can visit to fill up their spare time.
+Art lovers and history buffs will be delighted to find that some museums, galleries, and festivals, such as the M+ Museum and the Collectible Art Fair, offer free entry during certain times of the year.
+There are also plenty of low-cost or free green spaces, such as Hong Kong Park and hiking and cycling trails, that expats can visit to fill up their spare time.

 Cost of living in Hong Kong chart